 How much wire do you need?

-Buying & using speaker wire is definitely one of those cases where the old advice “better to have too much than not enough” applies!
-You don’t want to run out of wire because of not planning well.
+Buying & using speaker cable is definitely one of those cases where the old advice “better to have too much than not enough” applies!
+You don’t want to run out because you didn’t plan ahead.

-To figure out how much speaker wire you need, my suggestions is to use one of the following:
+To figure out how much speaker wire you need, my suggestion is to use one of the following:

 - A tape measure

-- A long length of strength to run
+- A long length of string to run

 Be sure to try to take curves & bends into account but don’t worry about getting it exactly right.
-Measure the distance and then add a few feet (2 or so is good) to account for curves and other little things that add up.
+Measure the distance and then add a few feet (an extra 2 feet or so is good) to account for curves and other little things that add up.

 A tape measure works well and so does string or rope you can place along the path where the wire will go.